 Upgrade Palo Alto Firewall HA Pair (Active/Passive)

 Palo Alto has some great documentation about how to do basically everything.
 Sometimes it’s a bit buried.
-This is my short and long cheat sheets for upgrading a Palo Alto Networks firewall in an Active/Passive High Availability Pair.
+These are my short and long cheat sheets for upgrading a Palo Alto Networks firewall in an Active/Passive High Availability Pair.

 Quick Cheat Sheet